ChadMcCallum/pyclock/README.md

 I had a raspberry pi sitting around my house, as I'm sure many do, and I thought to myself "Boy I sure could use a $100 desk clock!"
 So I went on ebay and bought a 7" touchscreen LCD that accepts HDMI input, setup AdaFruit's WebIDE on my raspberry pi, and started hacking.
-Here's the result so far:

 I'm using the sample code from adafruit's pygame tutorial to open a pygame screen instance, and flickr's API to download a random public image every 30 seconds or so.